 Convertible bond contains both elements of debt instrument and equity instrument.
-The holder has the option to obtain cash at the maturity date or convert it to the company share.
+The holder has the option to obtain cash at the maturity date or convert it to the company’s common stock.
 Due to this option, it allows the company to issue bonds at a lower interest rate without any discounted.

 In accounting, it is very important to recognize both elements into the financial statement.
 The financial liability will initially measure by using discounted cash flow of interest payment and bonds nominal value.
 Subsequently, we need to record the additional balance which arises from the difference between interest expense and interest paid.
 The interest expense depends on the effective interest rate while the interest paid to investors depend on the coupon rate.

-The variance between cash receive and initial financial liability is classified as other components of equity and it will not subsequently be measured.
+The variance between cash receive and initial financial liability is classified as other components of equity and it will not subsequently measure.

 Convertible Bonds Example

 Company ABC issue 5% 2,000 convertible bonds with par value of $ 1,000 each.
 They are the convertible bonds that give the right to holders to convert to a common share at the maturity date at the conversion rate of 20.
 The bonds will mature in 3 years with interest paid annually.
 The effective interest rate is 8%.

 As we have mentioned above, convertible bond creates both debt and equity instruments.
 The debt will be measured by using discounted cash flow and the remaining balance is recorded as equity.